YoBii/HullBreakerCompany/README.md

 I've only created this fork to change some minor things to my personal preferences and keep everything nice and organized with git allowing me to merge changes from upstream repo.

 Changes from original repo
-* all default event long and short messages in game chat have been changed to make it less obvious what to expect e.g. all events that increase monster spawn rate will read: _NOTES ABOUT MOON: densely populated_ so you don't know whether it's spiders, lizards or bees you have to expect
+* all default event long and short messages in game chat have been changed to make it less obvious what to expect e.g. all events that increase monster spawn rate will read: _NOTES ABOUT MOON: Large number of life forms detected, likely hostile_ so you don't know whether it's spiders, lizards or bees you have to expect
 * HullBreakEvent (the one where you get credits for landing) now gives a random amount of credits (50-200) and prints the amount in game chat
 * NothingEvent message is omitted from chat (this makes it seem that events are more random especially when combined with the option that increments number of events every day)
 * When all events on a given day are `NothingEvent` don't print _NOTES ABOUT MOON_ to chat